ekim493/cs1371-autograder/README.md

     - The `source` parameter is the name of the source folder created during autograder setup.
 This folder should contain other folders named after the Gradescope assignment and contain the solution codes and testers for the autograder.
 The default is `cs1371`.
     - The `encrypt` parameter is a boolean value on whether to encrypt the source folder.
 The default is `$true`.

-- In gradescope, go to the 'Configure Autograder' tab, select 'Manual Docker configuration', and then type in the docker Hub repository and tag.
+- In Gradescope, go to the 'Configure Autograder' tab, select 'Manual Docker configuration', and then type in the docker Hub repository and tag.
 For example, `ekim493/cs1371-autograder:latest`.
     - Make sure the Docker hub repository is public.
 NOTE: Making it public will allow all files to be visible online.
-To prevent this, either make the Docker private and add `gradescopeecs` as a collaborator (requires Pro account) or ensure encryption is set to true.
+To prevent this, either make the Docker private and add `gradescopeecs` as a collaborator (requires Pro account) or ensure encryption is set to `true` (done by default).
 - Go to assignment -> settings and ensure that the `Container Specifications` under autograder settings is set to the maximum allocated.
 It is also recommended to put the following into the ignored file section to only accept .m files:
 ```
 *